 "Lap dance, actually.
 And there was traffic leaving Kenzo District."
 He scanned their perimeter.
 "How's the leg?"

 "The one full've bone splinters and shotgun pellets?"
 Her voice was sardonic.

 "Yeah.
 We need to get you to Chakwas."
 He opened the passenger door and heaved her upright.
 "Come on."

 A mixed group of humans and batarians was leaving Afterlife.
 Haze blanketed the plaza, a dusty miasma that blurred detail and made the bad visibility worse.
 He squinted through the bloodshot nimbus of the florescents.

 Shepard nodded.
 She stepped down, and hissed when her knee took the weight.
 "Damn it.
 Fucking endorphins've worn off."

 "It figures."
 He dragged his eyes from the mercs.
 The commander was bracing herself on the hood.
 "Do I radio the Normandy?
 I don't have anything to splint you with."

 "Depends."
-She reached down to grip her thigh.
+She reached down to massage her thigh.
 "Concerned about those mercs?"

 Garrus examined them over her head.
 They were loitering outside the club, apparently at their ease.
 "They're Suns," he said, slowly.
 "I can see their armor.
 Off-duty, so they might not know about Kenzo yet.
 It's a big company.
 Disorganized.
 And we didn't leave anyone alive back there."